SoumitraDeshpande11/SoumitraDeshpande11/README.md

 - **Python Projects**: Exploring everything from scientific calculators to activity trackers.
 - **FPGA Programming**: Working on **state machines**, **UART communication**, and more using **VHDL**.
 - **Hackathons**: Thriving on teamwork, problem-solving, and innovation.

-## 🌟 Completed Projects
-- **Virtual Workspace Organizer**: Built for a hackathon, featuring Gen AI capabilities.
-- **Activity Tracker**: Tracks app usage with timer features and a floating UI.
-- **Math Solver**: A web app for solving advanced math problems with step-by-step solutions.
-- **Scientific Calculator**: A Python-based calculator with a sleek UI.

 ## 📚 Ongoing Learning
 - **Python Mastery**: